noaa-oar-arl/NACC/README.md

 ## Execution Configuration Variables

-The variables listed here are set by the user in the NACC script (run_mcip.csh), and they are used during execution of the program.
+The variables listed here are set by the user in the NACC run script, and they are used during execution of the program.

 -   `APPL [default: None]`
     Application name; scenario ID for file naming